 ENTP vs INTP – Key Differences between these Two Personalities

-It is no wonder that ENTPs and INTPs are so often compared to one another.
+It is no wonder ENTPs and INTPs are often compared to one another.
 They share the same cognitive functions but in a different order and consequently have many similarities.

 They are both creative people who have active intellectual lives.
-They don’t like boring, day-to-day routines in their work and both have the capacity to work alone.
+They don’t like dull, day-to-day routines, and both can work alone.
 They are problem solvers and especially love theorizing and philosophizing about the world around them.
 They are not wildly social and hate small talk, preferring to have meaningful, stimulating conversations.

 A closer examination of both personalities, however, reveals many differences.
 Here are just a few: